gdoermann/llmdocgen/README.md

 ### Supported File Types

 By default, llmdocgen supports a wide variety of file types (see settings.DEFAULT_EXTENSIONS).
-You can add additional file types by setting the llmdocgen_EXTRA_EXTENSIONS environment variable to a comma-separated list of extensions.
+You can add additional file types by setting the LLMDOCGEN_EXTRA_EXTENSIONS environment variable to a comma-separated list of extensions.
-To override the default list entirely, set the llmdocgen_EXTENSIONS environment variable.
+To override the default list entirely, set the LLMDOCGEN_EXTENSIONS environment variable.

 ### Prompts